Villa Pisani, Stra: Architecture

-The most riotously splendid Tiepolo ceiling would influence his later depiction of the Glory of Spain for the throne room of the Royal Palace of Madrid; however, the grandeur and bombastic ambitions of the ceiling echo now contrast with the mainly uninhabited shell of a palace.
+The "most riotously splendid" Tiepolo ceiling would influence his later depiction of the Glory of Spain for the throne room of the Royal Palace of Madrid; however, the grandeur and bombastic ambitions of the ceiling now contrast with the mainly uninhabited shell of a palace.
 The remainder of its nearly 100 rooms are now empty.
 The Venetian playwright Carlo Goldoni described the palace in its day as a place of "great fun, served meals, dance and shows".

 Exhibitions

 There are often exhibitions of ancient, modern and contemporary art.
-The halls host 150000 visitors a year.
-In 2007, the exhibition "I classici del contemporaneo" and "Extradimensionism" by Paolo Aldighieri.
-In 2008, an important exhibition by Mimmo Paladino.
-In 2009 "Impressionismo a Venezia, 1879–1933" by Emma Ciardi.
-In 2011 "Tutto score" by Oliviero Rainaldi.
+The halls host 150,000 visitors a year.
+In 2007, the villa hosted the exhibitions "I classici del contemporaneo" and "Extradimensionism" by Paolo Aldighieri.
+In 2008, there was an important exhibition by Mimmo Paladino, followed in 2009 by "Impressionismo a Venezia, 1879–1933" by Emma Ciardi.
+In 2011, "Tutto score" by Oliviero Rainaldi was held at the villa.